SteveKGYang/SteveKGYang.github.io/_pages/about.md

   - /about.html
 ---

-<font size=4>Hi, I'm Kailai, a second-year Ph.D. candidate (President's Doctoral Scholar Awardee) at <a href="https://www.manchester.ac.uk/">The University of Manchester</a> and the <a href="http://nactem.ac.uk/">NaCTeM</a> group.
+<font size=4>Hi, I'm Kailai, a third-year Ph.D. candidate (President's Doctoral Scholar Awardee) at <a href="https://www.manchester.ac.uk/">The University of Manchester</a> and the <a href="http://nactem.ac.uk/">NaCTeM</a> group.
 I'm advised by Prof. <a href="https://www.research.manchester.ac.uk/portal/sophia.ananiadou.html">Sophia Ananiadou</a> and Prof. <a href="http://www.nactem.ac.uk/profile.php?member=jtsujii">Junichi Tsujii</a>.
 I obtained my B.E. degree in Computer Science and Technology from <a href="http://en.hit.edu.cn/">Harbin Institute of Technology</a>, China.<br/><br/>

 My reserach mainly lies in natural language processing.
-My previous works focus on affective computing and AI for mental health.
 I'm now interested in dialogue systems, especially the latest development in large language models.
-I'm working on deploying LLMs to empower current NLP applications, such as mental health analysis on social media.
-I'm also exploring effiecient tuning of foundation models to enable broader access of their power.<br/><br/>
+I'm working on aligning LLMs to human preferences and values.
+I'm also exploring effiecient tuning of foundation models to enable broader access of their power.
+My previous works focus on affective computing and AI for mental health.<br/><br/>

-I also love the game of basketball (a Boston Celtics fan), and am a huge sci-fi fan.
+I also love the game of basketball, reading, movies, and I am a huge sci-fi fan.
 Reach out if you are interested in collaboration or just want to have a nice chat! :)</font><br/>

 <b><font size=5>News</font></b>
 * <font size=4><b>Mar, 2024</b> New preprint: "HealMe: Harnessing Cognitive Reframing in Large Language Models for Psychotherapy".